whitneyburton/portfolios/students/1806-front/chris-chateau/20180919-christopher-chateau-m2.md

 ## Areas of Emphasis

-My main goal for Mod 2 was to solidify my knowledge of JavaScript fundamentals (e.g. array prototypes, score, 'this' and recursion).
-I also aimed to develop a basic understanding of React and create a fun, engaging game in the 'Game-Time' project.
+My main goal for Mod 2 was to solidify my knowledge of JavaScript fundamentals (e.g. array prototypes, scope, 'this' and recursion).
+I also aimed to develop a basic understanding of React and create a fun, engaging game with the 'Game-Time' project.

 ## Rubric Scores